When Was the Bible Written? A Historical Perspective

 Moses.

 The Old Testament kicks off with the five books of Moses, known as the Pentateuch or the Torah.
-Moses, a prominent figure in Jewish and Christian traditions, is traditionally considered the author of these books.
-They include Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, which lay the foundation for Israel’s history, laws, and covenant with God.
+They include Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, which lay the foundation for Israel's history, laws, and covenant with God.

-Other books in the Old Testament were written by prophets, including Isaiah, Jeremiah, and Ezekiel.
-These individuals were chosen by God to deliver His messages to the people of Israel.
+Prophets like Isaiah, Jeremiah, and Ezekiel wrote other books in the Old Testament.
+God chose these people to deliver His messages to the Israelites.
 Their books contain prophecies, teachings, and historical accounts that provide insight into the relationship between God and His chosen people.

 David and Solomon

 The book of Psalms is a collection of hymns and prayers attributed to King David.
-He was known for his musical talents and his close relationship with God.
-Solomon, David’s son, is traditionally believed to be the author of the book of Proverbs.
 This book is full of wisdom and guidance for daily living.

 The New Testament focuses on the life and teachings of Jesus Christ and the early church.
-It was written by a group of individuals who either knew Jesus personally or were closely associated with His apostles.
-The four Gospels, Matthew, Mark, Luke, and John, provide different perspectives on Jesus’ life and ministry.
+A group of people who either personally knew Jesus or were close friends with His apostles wrote it.
+The four gospels, Matthew, Mark, Luke, and John, provide different perspectives on Jesus' life and ministry.
 The apostle Paul had a significant role in the development of early Christianity.
-He wrote several letters to the early Christian communities, which are now included in the New Testament.

-The Bible was written over a span of many centuries, with the earliest texts dating back to around 1200 BC.
-The Old Testament, also known as the Hebrew Bible, was mainly written between the 12th and 2nd centuries BC.
+The earliest Bible texts date back to around 1200 BC.
+The Old Testament was mainly written between the 12th and 2nd centuries BC.
 The New Testament was written between the 1st and 2nd centuries AD.

 The compilation of the Bible is a fascinating journey that spans thousands of years.
-While the process of compiling the Bible was a gradual one, it can be traced back to ancient times.
-Let’s delve into the timeline of how the Bible came to be!
+Let's delve into the timeline of how the Bible came to be!

 The Old Testament